 Brave Reader, admit or not, accept it or not, rest in it or not, each of us is used people in the hands of God.
 Each of us purposefully created, breathed life into, for this moment, good or bad, for God’s glory.

 Betsie assured and reassured and reassured and continued to provide hope and direction and encouragement and focus to Corrie.
 One night after Corrie had a vision she was convinced was real, her sister comforted her.
-“But if God has shown us bad times ahead,” Bestie said, “it’s enough for me that He knows about them.
+“But if God has shown us bad times ahead,” Betsie said, “it’s enough for me that He knows about them.
 That’s why He sometimes shows us things, you know — to tell us that this too is in His hands.”

 In 1942, German soldiers walked the streets of Holland.
 Of that time, Corrie writes, “That was the thing the occupation had done for Holland; churches were packed.”
 The Bible speaks of such a time.
 In Genesis 50:20, Joseph, who had been sold into slavery by his jealous brothers, says to them, “You intended to harm me, but God intended it all for good.
 He brought me to this position so I could save the lives of many people.”